LPBeaulieu/Handwriting-OCR-ScriptReader/README.md

 ![Image folder tree structure](https://github.com/LPBeaulieu/TintypeText/blob/main/Folder%20tree%20structure%20image.jpg)<hr>
 The image above shows the folder tree structure of your working folder (above), along with the label subfolders within the "Dataset" folder (below).

-  <br><b>File 3: "train_model.py"</b>- This code will train a convoluted neural network deep learning model from the labeled character images
+  <br><b>File 3: "train_model.py"</b>- This code will train a convolutional neural network deep learning model from the labeled character images
   within the "Dataset" folder.
 It will also provide you with the accuracy of the model in making OCR predictions, which will be displayed in the command line for every epoch (run through the entire dataset).
 The default hypeparameters (number of epochs=3, batch size=64, learning rate=0.005, kernel size=5) were optimal and consistently gave OCR accuracies above 99.8%, provided a good-sized dataset is used (above 25,000 characters).